 Te Karere is a long-running daily news programme in te reo Māori.
 Based in the TVNZ newsroom, Te Karere covers key events and stories in the Māori world as well as bringing a Māori perspective to the day's news.
-Significant for pioneering Māori news on mainstream TV, for two decades it has been a platform for Māori to comment on issues and events.
-Founded by Derek Fox, it first went to air during Māori Language Week in 1982 and it continues to screen in a changing broadcast landscape.
+Significant for pioneering Māori news on mainstream TV, for three decades it has been a platform for Māori to comment on issues and events.
+Founded by Derek Fox, it first went to air during Māori Language Week in 1982, before getting its own regular slot the folowing year.
+Te Karere initially ran for only four minutes, then 15; in 2009 it was expanded to half an hour.

 This special 1984 episode of the long-running te reo news programme looks at Waitangi Day.
 Series founder Derek Fox is presenter; the news item follows the journey north of a train that the Tainui tribe hired to take their people to Waitangi.
 Topics of protest aired include land rights, the Waikato River and the Māori language.
 Among those appearing are Sir Hepi Te Heuheu (Tūwharetoa), Sir Robert Mahuta and Pumi Taituha (Tainui), Sir James Henare of Northland, and Sir Kingi Ihaka (Aupōuri).